piranha/solovyov.net/src/blog/2021/streaming.md

 And a *back light* is something to highlight you from a back (surprise!) to add a feeling of depth to the image.
 I don't have a back light and my image is a little bit too plain because of that.
 I'll have to fix that.

 There are also so-called *practical lights*, whose purpose is to add interesting points to your background so it's less dull.
 This starts to feel like I'm going too far, though, I'm not a "real" video maker yet but geared up as hell already, haha.

+## Various hardware

+There is also some streamer-oriented hardware I'm not very excited about, like [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck).
+It's a keyboard with LCD screens under each key, where you can put various actions and sequences of actions ("macros").
+So it's like [Hammerspoon](https://www.hammerspoon.org/) + [Optimus Maximus](https://en.wikipedia.org/wiki/Optimus_Maximus_keyboard).
+The only reason I'm mentioning it here is to tell a story how [Ecamm Live](https://www.ecamm.com/mac/ecammlive/) can switch screen configuration presets either from the app interface or by installing a plugin to Stream Deck.
+No AppleScript, no global hotkeys... it's like someone has a blind eye on power users?
+Anyway, good for Elgato, it's product seems to be really popular.

+The same Elgato has an interesting mount system, but it's not only not sold in Ukraine and costs considerable amounts of money, but also is constantly out of stock.

+Those Elgato people seem to be most successful company oriented on streaming market.
+Their Key Lights are also good, plus the software is excellent - you can control them from your phone.

 ## Streaming